plone/plone.app.stagingbehavior/README.txt

     </object>

-The IStagingSupport behavior just adds the refered staging support to your content-type, but it does not enable it.
+The IStagingSupport behavior just adds the referred staging support to your content-type, but it does not enable it.

 You have to set the "versioning" option in the Plone types control panel